 The problem is the New Jersey cannabis community has been endlessly after every possible issue that could delay the process has indeed delayed it.

 “The Commission will hear from municipalities at the June 1st public meeting and in written comments after.
-This will provide municipalities with several ways to weigh in directly with the Commission in advance of formal rules,” NJ CRC Executive Director Jeff Brown said in response to a request for guidance.
+This will provide municipalities with several ways to weigh in directly with the Commission in advance of formal rules,” CRC Executive Director Jeff Brown said in response to a request for guidance.

 “Weighing in” is not guidance.